GSA/cio.gov-redo/_pages/programs-and-events/12th-annual-cybersecurity-symposium.md

 DOJ is proud to present the Capture the Flag Cybersecurity Challenge in conjunction with the annual cybersecurity symposium.
 This year’s challenge will feature five (5) individual challenges rank from non-technical to expert level.
 Additional information will be provided.

-**When**: Tue, May 4, 2021 - Wed, May 6, 2021
+**When**: Tue, May 4, 2021 - Thu, May 6, 2021

 **Where**: Hosted virtually via WebEx

 **Who**: The symposium is open to all federal employees and contractors.
 Space is limited to the first 1,000 registrants.
-Space is limited to the first 1,000 registrants.
 Sign up to secure your spot at [https://www.justice.gov/jmd/webform/doj-cybersecurity-symposium-registration](https://www.justice.gov/jmd/webform/doj-cybersecurity-symposium-registration).